 However, simply the action of brushing your teeth (and don’t forget your tongue) does minimize bad breath, and it is also masked by the minty flavor components found in many toothpastes (including charcoal toothpastes).

-Prevention of cavities and gingivitis
+Prevention of Cavities and Gingivitis

 As with any type of toothpaste, it is the action of regularly and thoroughly brushing your teeth that does the most to remove plaque and debris, which then leads to the prevention of cavities, gingivitis (gum disease), and other poor oral health outcomes!